Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 • Instant alerts when extraction is detected outside a valid lease

-3D GIS Command Center
+3D GIS command center

 Real-time dashboard for hotspots, variance, and action queues.